g-ford/cradle/part5/README.markdown

     *Main> :t y
     y :: Expression

-That is a bit cumbersome.
+That is a wee bit cumbersome.
+To add 2 and 3 I have to multiply each by 1.
 Another problem arises when we want to then use that expression in another expression.

     *Main> let z = Add y y